virginiemarques/GAPeDNA/README.md

 ## New taxa addition

+At the moment, GAPeDNA works for marine and freshwater fish.
-To propose a new taxon to be added in GAPeDNA, please file an issue labelled 'enhancement' in this repo stating the wanted group, and provide the necessary informations:
+To propose a new taxon for addition in GAPeDNA, please file an issue labelled 'enhancement' in this repo stating the wanted group, and provide the necessary information:

-* Primers amplifying the taxon, or a list of species amplified by each primer if you already performed the virtual PCRs
+* Primer pairs amplifying the taxon
 * One or several global spatialized checklists with relevant resolution

-If the information is correct, the app will be updated to implement your suggestion.
+With only those two information, the app will be updated to implement your suggestion.

 ## How to use GAPeDNA

 GAPeDNA allows you to visualize current spatialized gaps in species coverage for a given taxonomical group within a reference database for a variety of primers.
-At the moment, the app uses EMBL release 138 (downloaded in January 2019) as the reference database and will be frequently updated.
+At the moment, the app uses ENA/EMBL from December 2021 (downloaded in February 2022) as the reference database and will be frequently updated.

 Here is how the data is generated: